fgerick/SHTns.jl/docs/src/advanced.md

 d2 ≈ d #true
 ```

-> [!NOTE]
+!!! note
-> Complex to complex transforms are currently not supported in the batched transform.
+	Complex to complex transforms are currently not supported in the batched transform.